openai/gpt-5-coding-examples/README.md

 With this method, _anyone_ can create a working single-page app — no local setup required.

 > [!NOTE]
 > We are not accepting contributions at this time.
 > This repo is for **reference and inspiration only**.
 If you’d like to build on these ideas, please fork the repo for your own experiments.

+---
+*Documentation formatting improved for better readability.*